Sextuple (association football): Seventh and eighth title

-On 11 February 2021, just minutes after the 2020 FIFA Club World Cup Final had ended, Pep Guardiola jokingly challenged Bayern Munich to a match with previous sextuple winner Barcelona.
-As these two teams were the only ones to achieve a sextuple in football history, he suggested that they could play for a seventh title.
+On 11 February 2021, just minutes after Bayern Munich won the FIFA Club World Cup final to secure a sextuple, former Bayern coach Pep Guardiola jokingly challenged the side to a match against previous sextuple winners Barcelona, a team that was managed by Guardiola at the time.
+As these two sides were the only ones to have achieved a sextuple in football history, he suggested that they could play for a seventh title.